CarlosArguelloDev/api-riosanjuan/README.md

-# API de Predicciones
+# Predictions API

-API para consultar y registrar predicciones asociadas a sensores.
+API to query and store predictions associated with sensors.